Anthonypaige/investnurenergy/src/content/post/your-comprehensive-google-nest-buying-guide.md

 title: Your Comprehensive Google Nest Buying Guide
 excerpt: This guide aims to help you make an informed decision on which model best suits your home.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/THRM-3-cover-art.jpg?raw=true
-category: Energy Efficient Rebates
+category: Smart Energy Devices
 tags:
   - smart thermostats
   - buying guide
-  - smart energy devices
+  - machine learning
 ---

 In the fast-paced world of smart home technology, thermostats have become increasingly advanced.
 Google, a leader in this arena, offers two notable options: the Google Nest Thermostat and the Google Nest Learning Thermostat.
 While both models offer cutting-edge features and user-friendly interfaces, they cater to different needs and budgets.
 This guide aims to help you make an informed decision on which model best suits your home.